robotpy/pyfrc/README.md

 you to run code coverage tests.
 However, I've found that it doesn't work particularly well for me, and doesn't appear to be maintained anymore.

+Note II: For some reason, when running the simulation under the code coverage tool, the output is buffered until the process exits.
+This does not happen under py.test, however.
+It's not clear why this occurs.

 robot simulator
 ===============